 Heart and lung expertise

-We have an international reputation for the treatment of lung disease, the result of over 160 years’ experience.
+We have an international reputation for the treatment of lung disease, the result of more than 170 years’ experience.
 We are also a national and international leader in the treatment of heart conditions, with large research trials leading to significant developments in the area.

 Our adult congenital heart disease unit was the first of its kind in Europe and remains the largest.